BStaff1986/Dataquest-Assignments/README.md

 <tr>
 <td colspan="4">

-This project is the first of a two part SQL guided project.
-In this half, a dataset of Academy Award winners is prepared and imported into a newly created SQL database.<p>
+This project is the first of a two-part SQL guided project.
+In part 1, a dataset of Academy Award winners is prepared and imported into a newly created SQL database.<p>

 Libraries used:<p>
 <li>pandas</li>